 Background: MS, Xi'an Jiaotong Univeristy, 2016 in Fluid Machinery and Engineering; BS, China University of Petroleum, Beijing 2013, in Oil and Gas Storage and Transportation Engineering.

-Research topic: multiphase flows (including particulate suspensions) in the presence of geometric varations; viscous fingering, interfacial instabilities.
+Research topic: multiphase flows (including particulate suspensions) in the presence of geometric varations; direct numerical simulation of viscous fingering and interfacial instabilities.